thuml/Flowformer/Flowformer_TimeSeries/README.md

 2. Download the dataset from [[Tsinghua Cloud]](https://cloud.tsinghua.edu.cn/d/20ec246857454850a1f3/).

-3. Train and evaluate the model with following commands:
+3. Train and evaluate the model with following commands.
+We use the "Best accuracy" as our metric for all baselines and experiments.

 ```shell
 bash scripts/flowformer.sh